Leverage home equity without refinancing

 A home equity loan is a type of mortgage loan.
 It isn’t a primary mortgage, like the one you use to buy a home, but rather a secondary mortgage secured by the property.
 This junior lien is also called a second mortgage.
 Since your property serves as collateral for a home equity loan, not repaying the loan could result in foreclosure.

-On average, it can take between two weeks and six weeks to close on a home equity loan.
+On average, closing on a home equity loan can take two to six weeks.
 But initial loan approval can occur within several business days.
 The process of getting a home equity loan can vary from lender to lender.
-Factors that influence the timeline include a lender’s underwriting process, appraiser schedules, scheduling conflicts, and delays with submitting documentation.
+Factors influencing the timeline include a lender’s underwriting process, appraiser schedules, scheduling conflicts, and delays with submitting documentation.

 Home equity loans are only tax-deductible under special circumstances.
 Currently, you can deduct interest on a home equity loan only when using the funds to buy or build a primary residence or second home, or when using funds to substantially improve a primary residence or second home.
 As of 2022, married couples filing jointly can deduct interest on up to $750,000 of mortgage debt, and married couples filing separately can deduct interest on up to $375,000 of mortgage debt.
 But you should always check with a tax advisor before making any decisions that could impact your annual tax filings.

-Most lenders require a minimum credit score in the mid- to high-600s for a home equity loan, but it may be possible to get approved with a lower score.
+Most lenders require a minimum credit score in the mid- to high-600s for a home equity loan, but getting approved with a lower score may be possible.
 Some lenders will approve homeowners with scores as low as 620.
 However, you’ll need to shop around to find these lenders.
 It’s easier to get approved with bad credit when you have compensating factors.
 This includes stable income and little consumer debt.

-Home equity loans are widely available, and many types of lenders offer this option.
+Home equity loans are widely available and many lenders offer this option.
 These include banks, credit unions, mortgage companies, and online lenders.
-To get started, contact your current mortgage lender and your bank or credit union.
+To get started, contact your current mortgage lender and bank or credit union.
 Compare their rates, terms, and requirements.
 Get at least three rate quotes before choosing a lender.

 Find out if you qualify for a home equity loan

-If you meet the basic requirements for a home equity loan, you stand a good chance for approval.
+If you meet the basic requirements for a home equity loan, you stand a good chance of approval.
 But you’ll need to reach out to a lender to know for sure.

-If you’re ready to get started, check home equity loan rates with a few different lenders to find the most affordable option for you.
+If you’re ready to get started, check out rates with a few different lenders to find the most affordable option.